kayak4665664/kayak4665664.github.io/use-phone-buddy-on-apple-watch-to-prevent-forgotten-iphone/index.md

-# Use Phone Buddy on Apple Watch to Prevent Forgotten iPhone
+# Use Phone Buddy on Apple Watch to Prevent Forgotten IPhone

 Today my dad drove me to a place.
 After I got off the car and walked for 3 minutes, I suddenly found that my mobile phone was missing...
 &lt;!--more--&gt;